I tend to say that my mother’s mental illness set me free.

 Yet, despite the flourishing career and wealth I had created for myself with my own hands, despite my own cute little white Fiat 500 and a thriving network of friends, I somehow still felt not yet ‘there’.

-Three years on the road in the East, carrying my house on my back, I was, this time, homeless out of choice.
+I spent hree years on the road in the East, carrying my house on my back, and this time I was homeless out of choice.
 My heart was my home, the earth was my home and the dreams that dreamt me were my home.

 In that role, first in Italy and now in Switzerland, I began to notice that 90% of the women who sought my help had a mother story working in the background which they didn’t consider relevant, or perhaps even the source of their current life challenges.